Darna (2022 TV series): Casting

 While Darna was still in development as a film, several actresses had auditioned to replace Locsin when she backed out in 2015, including Liza Soberano, KC Concepcion, Jessy Mendiola, Nadine Lustre, Sarah Lahbati, and Sarah Geronimo.
 Soberano replaced Locsin by May 2017.
 In April 2019, however, ABS-CBN released a press statement announcing that Soberano had left the project due to a finger bone injury she acquired during production for the network's 2018 TV series Bagani, and that the studio had begun casting on a new actress.
 On July 17, 2019, Jane De Leon was unanimously chosen from a pool of over 300 actresses who auditioned.

 On February 6, 2020, Leo Dominguez, Paulo Avelino's manager, confirmed that Avelino has been cast in the film.
 Tarog later confirmed Avelino's casting during a fundraiser.

-Even as the film was reconceived as a television series, De Leon was kept on board to portray the titular character for the series.
+Even as the film was reconceived as a television series, De Leon was kept on board to portray the title character for the series.
 On August 12, 2021, Iza Calzado was cast to portray the first Darna and Narda's mother.
 On October 5, 2021, Kiko Estrada, Richard Quan, Simon Ibarra, Levi Ignacio, Joj Agpangan, Mark Manicad, Young JV, LA Santos, Yogo Singh, Zeppi Borromeo, Marvin Yap, Tart Carlos, and Gerald Acao were announced as cast additions including Joshua Garcia as the male lead and Zaijian Jaranilla as Ding.
 On November 19, 2021, Janella Salvador was formally introduced as the one who will play the titular heroine's nemesis, Valentina.
 On February 17, 2022, behind the scenes photos revealed Paolo Gumabao has joined the cast of Darna.
 On March 1, 2022, Gumabao was confirmed to have taken over Kiko Estrada's role as Noah Vallesteros.
 On March 3, 2022, Dawn Chang was cast in an undisclosed role.
 Christian Bables is the latest addition to the series.